Yasser420/Speaking-to-do-/README.md

 -
-This mobile app allows users to set alarms and reminders using simple voice commands.
+This mobile app allows users to set alarms and reminders using simple voice commands, adding some words